1oly/printfig/README.md

 DISCLAIMER: I'm running Mac 10.8.3 and MATLAB 2012b, I have no idea if printfig.m works on any other platform.

 * To use printfig:
-1. Make sure printfig.m is in your MATLAB path
+1. Make sure you have printfig.m and [matlab2tikz](https://github.com/nschloe/matlab2tikz) in your MATLAB path.
 2. Add your tex distribution to the /bin/matlab path - see [Andrew Tchieus blog](http://atchieu.wordpress.com/2012/04/08/adding-system-paths-tousing-external-unix-tools-from-the-matlab-command-line/) for instructions.
 3. Try to make a figure and compile